Table of Contents

 Ingredients

-• 4 1/2 cups shredded chicken
+• cups shredded chicken

-• 1 28 oz. can green enchilada sauce
+• 1 (28-ounce) can green enchilada sauce

 • 1 cup sour cream

-• 9-10 corn tortillas cut into 1-2 inch squared
+• 9-10 corn tortillas, cut into 1-2 inch squares

 • 4 cups shredded Monterey Jack cheese

-• toppings: cilantro, avocados, tomatoes optional
+• toppings: cilantro, avocados, tomatoes, optional

 Instructions

-• Preheat oven to 375°.
+• Preheat oven to 375°F.

-• Grease a 9×13 casserole dish and layer half of the: chicken, sour cream, tortilla cubes, sauce, and cheese.
+• Grease a 9×13 casserole dish and layer half of the chicken, sour cream, tortilla cubes, sauce, and cheese.
 Repeat these layers once more and bake, covered, for 40 minutes.

-• Top with an additional ingredients including: cilantro, avocados and tomatoes.
+• Top with cilantro, avocados, and tomatoes.

 Video